-The County's Grants Administration Department administers the federal HUD Community Development Block (CDBG) and HOME Investment Partnerships Program (HOME) grant funds and ensures compliance of HUD regulations and guidelines.
-CDBG funds help to develop viable communities and address the housing and community development needs of LMI through three national objectives: benefits to LMI, elimination or prevention of slum and blight and meeting an urgent need.
-HOME is the largest federal block grant to state and local governments designed exclusively to create affordable housing for lowincome households.
+The County's Grants Administration Department administers the federal HUD Community Development Block (CDBG) and HOME Investment Partnerships Program (HOME) grant funds and ensures compliance with HUD regulations and guidelines.
+CDBG funds help to develop viable communities and address the housing and community development needs of LMI through three national objectives: benefits to LMI, elimination or prevention of slum and blight and meeting urgent needs.
+HOME is the largest federal block grant to state and local governments designed exclusively to create affordable housing for low-income households.
 Partnerships with neighborhood nonprofit organizations and other local agencies and municipalities allow the County to improve the quality of life for its citizens.

 Berkeley County is located in southeast South Carolina nearby the Atlantic coast.
-As of 2021, the County has a population of 224,806.
-The County has been experiencing a population growth for the last decade and saw a 32.3% increase from 2010 to 2021 (169,878 to 224,806).
-To help ensure that Berkeley County has healthy growth, the following Consolidated Plan and its subsequent Annual Action Plans (AAP) will help guide the County in identifying the priority needs of its citizens and developing goals to address these needs.
-This PY 2023 AAP represents the third year of the 2021-2025 5-Year Consolidated Plan.
+As of the 2018-2022 American Community Survey, the County has a population of 231,419.
+The County has been experiencing population growth for the last decade and saw a 36.2% increase from 2010 to 2022 (169,878 to 231,419).
+To help ensure that Berkeley County has healthy growth, the Consolidated Plan and its subsequent Annual Action Plans (AAP) will help guide the County in identifying the priority needs of its citizens and developing goals to address these needs.
+This PY 2024 AAP represents the fourth year of the 2021-2025 Five-Year Consolidated Plan.